Child Support Glossary

 Person or organization in whose name child support money is paid.

-Person who makes a payment, usually non-custodial parents or someone acting on their behalf, or a custodial party who is repaying a receivable.
+The person who makes a payment which can be non-custodial parents or someone acting on their behalf, or a custodial party who is repaying a receivable.

 A person who brings an action; the party who complains or sues in a civil case.